Source: World Values Day website.

 To continue to change, grow and develop, Carol Dweck, the Lewis and Virginia Eaten Professor of Psychology at Stanford University, suggests we cultivate what she calls a ‘growth mindset’.
 She says people with a fixed mindset consider personality and mental qualities to be stable and intractable.
 These people are driven by the need to prove themselves in every facet of their lives, and they tend to respond to setbacks and challenges as if they are personal attacks on themselves.
 This view inhibits their learning, development and growth.
 With a growth mindset, Dweck states that people believe that their most basic abilities can be developed through dedication and hard work.
 This view creates a love of learning and a resilience that is essential for growth and development.

-On our ACTivate Programme we help people to live their values so they can enhance their resilience, wellbeing and these combine to enhance effectiveness.
-To ensure people develop and maintain a growth, rather than fixed, mindset the programme encourages people to hold their values lightly.
+On our 'Whole Person Growth' work we help people to live their values so they can enhance their resilience, wellbeing and these combine to enhance effectiveness.
+To ensure people develop and maintain a growth, rather than fixed, mindset we encourage people to hold their values lightly.